bokkisampriyankisho/DATABASE-BACKUP-AND-RECOVERY-TASK-3/README.md

 # DATABASE-BACKUP-AND-RECOVERY-TASK-3

-  DATABASE MIGRATION SUMMERY REPORT
+📑DATABASE MIGRATION SUMMERY REPORT

   INTERNSHIP TASK: Task-3(Database Migration) INTERN:[Bokkisam Priyankisho Reddy]
   COMPANY:CODTECH IT Solutions
   DATE:[23-08-2025]

+🔷OBJECTIVE

+The objective of this task was to migrate data from MySQL to PostgreSQL, ensuring data integrity and verifying that both schema and records were transferred correctly.

 CREATING AND USING DATABASE :

 CREATE DATABASE schooldb;
 USE schooldb;

-STEP 1: CREATING TABLE IN MySQL(source):
+👉STEP 1: CREATING TABLE IN MySQL(source):

 QUERY: